 For once all the scheduled games in Division One were not impacted by the weather, the only scheduled game not to go ahead being the Bradford Town Reserves v Purton Kingsdown game postponed due to the Bradford Town first team having a home semi-final game in the Western League’s Les Phillips Cup.

 The five games played in Division One provided plenty of goals, with 35 goals scored across the games.
 Biggest winners of the day were Bishops Cannings who hit ten against an out of sorts Stratton side.
-When Stratton went 1-0 up within the first 30 seconds few thanks to a Ramon Faruq goal few would have predicted such a heavy defeat for Stratton though.
+When Stratton went 1-0 up within the first 30 seconds thanks to a Ramon Faruq goal few would have predicted such a heavy defeat for Stratton though.
 Leading scorer Szymon Raczek had Bishops Cannings back level on eight minutes and seven minutes later Bishops Cannings went ahead for the first time with a goal from Ethan Howard.
 From there on it became a one-sided affair as further goals from Oliver Barnes, Ben Haffenden, Thomas Buckle and a second for Howard saw the home side lead 6-1 at the break.
 There was no let-up in the second half with both Howard and Raczek scoring two more each, Raczek to complete a hat-tricks and Howard to take his total for the game to four.
 There was also a consolation goal for Stratton, with Faruq getting his second of the game as it finished 10-2.

 With Marlborough Town involved in that Fountain Trophies cup game, Malmesbury Vics Development had the chance to move to within a point of third placed Marlborough if they could beat Redhouse.
 With the Flying Monk still not quite recovered from the wet period, the game was switched to the 3G pitch at the Sir William Romney School in Tetbury that had been used successfully by their women's side.
 Whilst Redhouse are used to playing on the 3G at Moredon the Malmesbury side also took a liking to the surface and the two sides served up nine goals between them.
 In a dominant first half showing Malmesbury led 6-1 at the break, two goals for Sam Parker with one apiece for Jacob Pinnell, Reuben Allaway, Joe Tranter and Joe Liddington, the division’s leading scorer Cameron Shrubb with the Redhouse goal.
-Credit to Redhouse who came back in the second half with Shrubb scoring two more to complete his hat-trick, and take his adjusted total for the season to 30, as the visitors had the consolation of winning the second half 2-0 as it finished 6-3 to the home side.
+Credit to Redhouse who did not give up and came back in the second half with Shrubb scoring two more to complete his hat-trick, and take his adjusted total for the season to 30, as the visitors had the consolation of winning the second half 2-0 as it finished 6-3 to the home side.

 In the week, bottom of the table Faringdon Town Development had a change of manager with Lee Chamberlain taking over in the dugout.
 However, it was not to be a winning start for the new man in charge as visitors Great Western returned to Swindon with all three points following a 3-2 win.
 Great Western’s leading scorer Ethan Miller did the damage scoring a hat-trick, Taylor Hall getting both the Faringdon goals.